Cognigy/Documentation/docs/en/docs/webchat/v3/overview.md

 _Webchat v3_ is a new version of Cognigy Webchat, compatible with 4.72 of Cognigy.AI or later versions.

-Webchat v3 is in the preview stage, this means it's still undergoing testing and development and may not have all features finalized or fully stable.
-However, it provides you with a glimpse of the upcoming improvements and functionalities.
+During the Preview stage, Webchat v3 is still undergoing development and testing, so not all features may be finalized or fully stable.
+However, you can get a preview of the upcoming improvements and functionalities.

 Benefits of Webchat v3: